 - (a) Prior Developments.
-In respect of the developments listed in Annex B attached hereto that arose prior to the Addendum Effective Date and in connection of which the Parties have in the past (including without limitation by course of conduct) agreed to joint ownership of the intellectual property rights therein and thereto (the "Prior Developments"), the Parties hereby agree that each Party shall own an undivided one-half interest in, to and under such Prior Developments, and Biokine's interest therein and thereto shall be and is hereby confirmed to be included within the scope of Licensed Technology under the Agreement. - ("Future Developments.") that are invented or created jointly by Biokine or by persons having an obligation to assign such rights to Biokine, and by BioLine or by persons having an obligation to assign such rights to BioLine, each Party shall own an undivided one-half interest in, to and under any such Future Developments, and Biokine's interest therein and thereto shall be and is hereby confirmed to be included within the scope of Licensed Technology under the Agreement.
+In respect of the developments listed in Annex B attached hereto that arose prior to the Addendum Effective Date and in connection of which the Parties have in the past (including without limitation by course of conduct) agreed to joint ownership of the intellectual property rights therein and thereto (the "Prior Developments"), the Parties hereby agree that each Party shall own an undivided one-half interest in, to and under such Prior Developments, and Biokine's interest therein and thereto shall be and is hereby confirmed to be included within the scope of Licensed Technology under the Agreement. - (b) Future Developments.
+The Parties hereby agree that with respect to developments that arise after the Addendum Effective Date ("Future Developments") that are invented or created jointly by Biokine or by persons having an obligation to assign such rights to Biokine, and by Biokine or by persons having an obligation to assign such rights to Biokine, and Biokine's interest therein and thereto shall be and is hereby confirmed to be included within the scope of Licensed Technology under the Agreement.